Background pattern

 }

-Note: Error boundaries in React versions prior to React 19 must be class components.
-This is a React requirement because error boundaries need access to specific lifecycle methods that aren't available in functional components.
+Note: If you'd rather not add a dependency, you write the boundary yourself.
+It must be a class component — this is a React requirement (still true in React 19) because error boundaries need access to lifecycle methods that aren't available in functional components.

 Class component error boundaries implement either or both of these lifecycle methods: